udoering/JavaSolCheckCOJU/README.md

 Before the evaluation of a subtask it first checks if the needed members exist and gives according feedback if not.
 If the evaluation is possible, then
   - modifiers,
-  - variable values or
+  - member and class variable values or
-  - the results of method calls (output, return values, changes in member variables) are checked and feedback texts generated.
+  - the results of method calls (output, return values, changes in class and member variables) are checked and feedback texts generated.
 The feedback texts usually include all data needed by the students to reproduce the error.